Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/AmpAtten.md

 ![Logarithms and Ratios as decibels](media/13033.png){ #fig:13033 width=45% }

 However, thanks to another interesting property of logarithms, we can simplify these equations to eliminate the exponent by including the "2" as a _multiplying factor_ for the logarithm function.
-In other words, instead of taking the logarithm of the _square_ of the voltage or current gain, we just multiply the voltage or current gain\'s logarithm figure by 2 and the final result in bels or decibels will be the same:
+In other words, instead of taking the logarithm of the _square_ of the voltage or current gain, we just multiply the voltage or current gain's logarithm figure by 2 and the final result in bels or decibels will be the same:

 ![Multiplication of Logarithms](media/13034.png){ #fig:13034 width=75% }